Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 Levofloxacin is a widely prescribed respiratory fluoroquinolone by many healthcare professionals for a broad spectrum of bacterial infections.
 Levofloxacin is well-known to increase the risk of tendinitis and tendon rupture in all ages, especially in patients over 60 years old, taking corticosteroids, and with a history of kidney, heart, or lung transplants.
 It not only extends hospital stay but increases the cost of healthcare.
 All healthcare workers who prescribe this agent should stratify patients earlier for risk of these complications and should sparely use the drug for patients with acute sinusitis, acute bronchitis, and uncomplicated urinary tract infections.
-Healthcare staff should counsel patients to maintain adequate hydration to prevent crystalluria and avoid antacids to ensure proper bioavailability.
-As levofloxacin excretion is primarily via the kidney, providers should carefully adjust the dose in the presence of renal insufficiency to prevent the accumulation of levofloxacin.
+Healthcare staff should counsel patients to maintain adequate hydration to prevent crystalluria and avoid antacids to enhance bioavailability.
+As levofloxacin excretion is primarily via the kidney, providers should carefully adjust the dose in the presence of renal insufficiency to prevent levofloxacin accumulation.

 Clear communication between physicians and nurses is necessary so that levofloxacin is administered by slow infusion to avoid the risk of hypotension.
 Pharmacists need to verify dosing and treatment duration, as well as to check for drug-drug interactions.
-Nursing is on the front lines for observing adverse effects and will report these to the rest of the team promptly.
-TO achieve improved patient outcomes with reduced risk of side effects and increased patient satisfaction, a concerted and collaborative interprofessional team effort between patients, physicians, nurses, pharmacists, and other healthcare providers is necessary.
+Nursing is on the front lines to observe adverse effects and promptly report these to the rest of the team.
+A concerted and collaborative interprofessional team effort between patients, physicians, nurses, pharmacists, and other healthcare providers is necessary to achieve improved patient outcomes with reduced risk of side effects and increased patient satisfaction.
 [Level 5]